sourcebroker/deployer-extended-typo3/README.rst

       composer require sourcebroker/deployer-extended-typo3

    Note!
 This command will install also deployer/dist package which will create ./vendor/bin/dep binary.
 You should use this binary to run deploy.
-Its advisable thatt you put `alias typo3cms="php ./vendor/bin/typo3cms"` in your ~/.profile to be able to run deployer with regular "dep" command.
+Its advisable that you put `alias dep="php ./vendor/bin/dep"` in your ~/.profile to be able to run deployer with regular "dep" command.

 2) If you are using deployer as composer package then just put following line in your deploy.php: